 3. Celebrate wins with leaderboards

 Sales.
 Racing sports.
 They have two things in common.
 They are both driven by passion and an adrenaline rush to close first.
 Leaderboards give rankings of who finished first or the most.
 They create a healthy competitive environment within the same team.
 Especially when they are scattered across the globe and are working remotely.

 Leaderboards also double up as a reason to celebrate wins.
 In the absence of water cooler talks and face-to-face interactions, leaderboards create an opportunity to celebrate those who are acing their targets.
 In a way, it also inspires the laggards to pull up their socks and climb up in leaderboard rankings.

 Nobody expected 2020 to take an ugly turn.
-The pandemic has chased us all indoors, forced some business to shutter, and forcing what is remaining to go remote.
+The pandemic has chased us all indoors, forced some businesses to shutter, and forced what is remaining to go remote.
 Sales teams, which are used to working in person are now finding themselves taking the remote route.

 Business owners must come to terms with this situation.
 They must arm themselves with the know-how to build a remote sales team from scratch, coach them for efficiency, and finally manage them to deliver results.
 That information is not easy to come by.
 Our blog is an attempt at that.

 Are there any other strategies that you are deploying to manage your remote sales teams?
 Let us know.